-Report now available: Download here
+Report and poster now available:

 We participated at the 2018 Group of Governmental Experts on Lethal Autonomous Weapons Systems (LAWS) at the United Nations in Geneva.